testert1ng/cs229a-machine-learning/README.md

 ## 0x00 Course Overview

-This course is taught by [Andrew Ng][1] and available to the public on [Coursera.org][2].
+This course is taught by [Andrew Ng][1], Stanford University, and available to the public on [Coursera.org][2].

 ## 0x01 Repo Structure

 ### Assignment

-Contains all the programming assignments writing in Octave or MAtlab.
+Contains all the programming assignments writing in Octave or Matlab.

 ### Lecture Notes